How much should my mortgage be compared to my income?

 How come?
 Well, as we just established, your income is only a part of what determines your maximum mortgage borrowing capacity.

-Your debts play a big part, as do your credit score and the size of your down payment.
+Your debt obligations play a big part, as do your credit score and the size of your down payment.

 $100,000 salary

-Similarly, we answered the question How much house can I afford if I make $100,000 per year?
+Similarly, we answered the question: How much house can I afford if I make $100,000 per year?

 Again, the answers varied widely depending on those same factors: DTI, credit score, and down payment.